2022–23 FC Barcelona season: May

 On 2 May, Barça got a hard-fought 1–0 victory against Osasuna.
 Jordi Alba was the hero after coming on as a substitute in the 76th minute and scoring with an astonishing volley in 85th minute to give the team the win in epic fashion.
 Marc-André ter Stegen broke the club all-time record for most league clean sheets in a single season by achieving 25 league clean sheets this season, beating the 24 clean sheets record previously achieved by Andoni Zubizarreta in the 1986–87 season, and the most league clean sheets kept in a season in the 21st century, 23 clean sheets previously achieved by Claudio Bravo in the 2014–15 season.
 If Barcelona defeat city rivals Espanyol they could win La Liga.

 On 10 May, Barcelona captain Sergio Busquets announced he would be leaving the club after 18 years and 722 appearances, the third highest in the club's history after Leo Messi and Xavi.
 During that time he has scored 18 goals and provided 40 assists.
 He has won 32 trophies with the club.

-On 14 May, Barcelona won their 27th La Liga title and the first since the 2018–19 season, after they beat Espanyol 4–2 away from home.
+Four days later, Barcelona won their 27th La Liga title and the first since the 2018–19 season, after they beat Espanyol 2–4 away from home.
 Robert Lewandowski scored twice and both Alejandro Balde and Jules Koundé scored their first goals for the club.

 On 20 May, Barcelona were defeated 1–2 by Real Sociedad in what was their first and only league home defeat of the season, with Robert Lewandowski scoring the only goal for the team.
 After the match finished, captain Sergio Busquets lifted the La Liga trophy in front of 88,049 fans present at Camp Nou.

-On 23 May, the team lost 3–1 away to Real Valladolid.
+Three days later, the team lost 3–1 away to Real Valladolid.
 Robert Lewandowski was the only one on the scoresheet for the Blaugrana.